CiaranWelsh/binance-algo-trading-rs/resources/binance-spot-api-docs-master/testnet/web-socket-api.md

 ### How to show/hide rate limit information

-`rateLimits` field is included with every response by default.
+`rate_limits` field is included with every response by default.

 However, rate limit information can be quite bulky.
-If you are not interested in detailed rate limit status of every request, the `rateLimits` field can be omitted from responses to reduce their size.
+If you are not interested in detailed rate limit status of every request, the `rate_limits` field can be omitted from responses to reduce their size.

 * Optional `returnRateLimits` boolean parameter in request.

-  Use `returnRateLimits` parameter to control whether to include `rateLimits` fields in response to individual requests.
+  Use `returnRateLimits` parameter to control whether to include `rate_limits` fields in response to individual requests.

   Default request and response: